awsdocs/aws-java-developer-guide/doc_source/setup-install.rst

 * :file:`samples` |ndash| contains working sample code that demonstrates how to use the SDK.

-* :file:`third-party` |ndash| contains third-party libraries that are used by the SDK, such as Apache commons logging, AspectJ and the Spring framework.
+* :file:`third-party/lib` |ndash| contains third-party libraries that are used by the SDK, such as Apache commons logging, AspectJ and the Spring framework.

 To use the SDK, add the full path to the ``lib`` and ``third-party`` directories to the dependencies